 Travel preparation is crucial, even for healthy people.
 Proper preparations are inexpensive relative to the costs of getting sick or injured while away from home.

 Prior to travel, people and their medical providers should review planned itineraries and relevant medical histories, required vaccinations Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by certain... read more , measures to prevent infections such as malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes diarrhea... read more and traveler's diarrhea Traveler’s Diarrhea Traveler’s diarrhea is characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
-Traveler's diarrhea can be caused... read more , and advice about avoiding injury.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more and traveler's diarrhea Traveler’s Diarrhea Traveler’s diarrhea is an infection characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
+Traveler's diarrhea can... read more , and advice about avoiding injury.
 For older travelers, the most common causes of death are heart attack and stroke; for other travelers, the most common cause of death is road traffic crashes.

 Travel medical kits are useful for minor injuries and illnesses.
 Useful contents include:

 First-aid supplies (such as bandages, tape, elastic wrap)

 Pain relievers (such as acetaminophen or nonsteroidal anti-inflammatory drugs)